VishnuSharma11D00/AWS-Architecture-ecr-ecs-cicd/README.md

 - Application Packages and Dockerfile

 ## Introduction
-This is an intricate, automatic, highly secure and highly available AWS Architecture.
-I have created this amazing architecture and made the implementation very easy using Terraform.
-In this project, we have hosted the application running in AWS as a Elastic Container Service - Fargate.
-The application is hosted in fargate by making serverless and cost optimization.
-The application is made Highly Available using load balancer in 2 AZs with Autoscaling, and is Highly Secure by hosting it in Private subnets.
-Lastly, The app is deployed automatically by AWS CI/CD Pipeline.
+This is an highly secure, and highly available AWS architecture that I have meticulously crafted.
+Using Terraform, I streamlined the implementation for **_easy deployment_**.
+The application runs on AWS Elastic Container Service (ECS) - Fargate, showcasing **_serverless technology and cost optimization_**.
+It's designed for **_maximum availability_** with a load balancer across two Availability Zones (AZs) and autoscaling.
+Security is paramount, with the application hosted in private subnets.
+The deployment process is fully automated via an AWS CI/CD pipeline, ensuring **_seamless updates and continuous delivery_**.
+This architecture exemplifies cutting-edge cloud solutions and sets a new standard in efficiency and **_security_**.

-## Repo
+## Repo Info
 In this Repository,
 1. Terraform folder - contains descriptive codes for implementating resources in AWS
 2. README.md file